Amiga Format: History

 During Marcus Dyson's time at Amiga Format as editor (1993–1994), a competition was run to find the best game developed by a reader using Blitz BASIC.
 A game called Total Wormage was entered by Andy Davidson.
 Although Total Wormage was overlooked by the magazine's judges and thus did not win, Marcus Dyson, who was editor when the magazine held the competition and had departed publishing to join developer Team17, persuaded Amiga Format to transfer rights to the game to the studio (all demos submitted to the competition became property of Future Publishing).
 Team17 would complete the game and release it commercially as Worms.

 Circulation of Amiga Format (blue line with circles) compared with other Amiga magazines.
 At its peak, in the first half of 1992, the magazine averaged 161,256 copies per issue.

 Amiga Format spanned 136 issues in its lifetime, achieving peak circulation at an average of 161,256 copies distributed in the first half of 1992, with the final issue published in May 2000.
-At the time of CU Amiga Magazine's closure in late 1998, it was the only regularly issued print magazine about the Amiga in the United Kingdom.
+At the time of CU Amiga Magazines closure in late 1998, it was the only regularly issued print magazine about the Amiga in the United Kingdom.

 In November 2025, issue 40 of Amiga Addict was published both as a tribute to Amiga Format, and as issue 137 of Amiga Format itself, including an optional coverdisk containing X-Copy Professional; with copies available from some UK newsagents.